mlamoureux/Engage-template/README.md

 # Engage-template
-Template files for creating an NSERC Engage grant application Created by Michael Lamoureux for PIMS.
+Template files for creating an NSERC Engage grant application.
+Created by Michael Lamoureux for PIMS.
 April 28, 2016.

 This folder is a collection of template files for creating an NSERC Engage Grant.